chijan-nh/HoI4MODs/README.md

 The vanilla has low reproducibility of the Southward Expansion Theory of the Empire of Japan.
 In the summer, Japan declared war on the United States and did not tolerate the German and Italian colonies.

-In this MOD, the timing of Japan's acquisition of the "Securing the Philippines" focus is adjusted, and Japan will not declare war on the southern resource areas if they are neutralist or fascist.
+In this MOD, the timing of Japan's acquisition of the "Securing the Philippines" focus is adjusted (not working...), and Japan will not declare war on the southern resource areas if they are neutralist or fascist.

 ### kotonoha_aoi_aide_voice